 We just framed this exquisite linoleum block print, “Figs,” by one of my favorite Berkeley artists, Patricia Curtan, and it’s a lovely bit of nostalgia for me as we approach our 25th anniversary in August.
-“Figs” is an illustration for Chez Panisse Fruits, one of several cookbooks Patricia produced with Alice Waters, the founder and owner of the world-renowned restaurant, Chez Panisse.
+“Figs” is an illustration for Chez Panisse Fruit, and in fact was used on the cover (see below).
+It’s one of several cookbooks Patricia produced with Alice Waters, the founder and owner of the world-renowned restaurant, Chez Panisse.
 One of my first shows was of Patricia’s prints that illustrated Chez Panisse Fruits‘s predecessor, Chez Panisse Vegetables.
 We’ve also framed some menus the artist made.
 Many of these prints are shown below.
 Although Chez Panisse Vegetables came out in 1996, those first of Patricia’s prints we framed were made, if I’m not mistaken, in ’93—the year we opened our doors.

 I’ve always been happy with the framing and it’s nice to reflect without misgivings on this early work.
 (These framed prints were all sold long ago; check Patricia’s site, though, for print availability.)
 But the one featured here, I framed for the showroom and it is (at this writing) available for purchase.